 Unless you are hosting for a special simcha and have invited guests, plan for a standard Shabbat Kiddush for approximately 50 to 75 people.
 Three round tables are generally used with drinks and sweets placed on the table nearest the door to the foyer.
 Place identical offerings of non-dessert foods on the other two tables.

 The standard fare is hummus and other dips with pita bread or crackers, chips and sweets (cookies, cake).
 See below for amounts and more suggestions.
-Sponsors provide at least 1 bottle of apple juice and 2 boxes of hekhshered cookies, or crackers, pretzels or other snack item and/or fruit for the kids' room.
-Sponsors should also provide drinks and/or water in pitchers from the cabinet.
+Sponsors provide at least 1 bottle of apple juice and 2 boxes of hekhshered cookies, crackers, pretzels or other snack item and/or fruit for the kids' room.
+Sponsors should also provide grape juice and drinks, and/or water in pitchers from the cabinet.
 Paper goods, serving bowls, platters and utensils will be provided by Chevrei Tzedek.

 Bread for HaMotzi is not required.
 If bread is part of Kiddush, Birkat HaMazon is required.
 A hand washing station is available.

 Amounts, Suggestions On What To Bring

 - 2 platters cut up vegetables with dip.
 Cut-up or small vegetables suggestions: baby carrots, celery sticks, bell pepper sticks, cherry tomatoes, and cucumber sticks.
 Dip suggestions: salsa, hummus and babaganoush.

 - 2 platters/bowls chips or pretzels with or without dip.

 - 2 platters crackers/pita/lavash with assorted hard cheeses and/or spreads (hummus, babaganoush, vegetarian chopped liver, tahini or flavored cream cheeses).

 - 2 platters fruit (melon balls or slices, orange, clementine or tangerine wedges, cherries, strawberries, berries, grapes, etc.).